Seriously? Do we really need another pilot wive’s group?

 Now let’s get something straight right up front.
 I am in no way negating the pilot wife social media groups.
 In fact, conversely I believe strongly that they not only are good, but they are absolutely necessary.
 It takes those who have been there, done that to empathize, guide, advise, and just understand with compassion to the trials you are experiencing.
 If you have not found a solid community of pilot wife women to surround yourself with, just do it.

-But we do live in a society where marriage is viewed very negatively and being a pilot marriage even more so.
+However, we do live in a society where marriage is viewed very negatively and being a pilot marriage even more so.
 In fact, as I researched and tossed this idea around, I found it overwhelmingly difficult to find anything positive out there (from quotes to memes to conversations) about either one.

 And my heart broke.